adeotek/php-wsdl/README.md

-# PHP WSDL Generator and Server
+# PHP SOAP WSDL Generator and server
-Generate WSDL from PHP comments or programmatically, create SOAP WSDL server.
+Generate WSDL from PHP comments or programmatically and optionally create SOAP WSDL server.